AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Import Contacts from CSV**

-**MSS**

-1. Student requests to import contacts.
-2. Mate requests the file path.
-3. Student enters the file path.
-4. Mate validates the CSV format and parses entries.
-5. Mate imports and displays the number of successful entries.

-    Use case ends.

-**Extensions**

-* 3a.
-File not found or inaccessible.
-    * 3a1.
-Mate highlights the error and requests a valid file path.
-    * 3a2.
-Student re-enters the file path.

-      Use case resumes at step 3.

-* 4b.
-CSV contains invalid or missing fields.
-    * 4b1.
-Mate highlights errors and requests a corrected file.
-    * 4b2.
-Student fixes and re-uploads.

-      Use case resumes at step 4.

-* 5a.
-Duplicate contacts detected.
-    * 5a1.
-Mate asks whether to merge or skip duplicates.
-    * 5a2.
-Student chooses.

-      Use case ends.

-**Use case: Export a Team to CSV**

-**MSS**

-1. Student requests to export a team.
-2. Mate generates and saves the CSV file.
-3. Mate confirms successful export.

-    Use case ends.

-**Extensions**

-* 2a.
-No existing team matches the input.
-    * 2a1.
-Mate prompts retry.
-    * 2a2.
-Student retries.

-      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.